 Höptner says another reason developing nations may adopt BTC is growing concerns of runaway inflation, something Bitcoin is not burdened by as it has a maximum supply cap of 21 million.

 “The IMF (International Monetary Fund) forecasts 2021 inflation for developed countries at 2.4%.
 Its estimate for developing countries is more than double, at 5.4%.
 While consumers in advanced economies might be better placed to weather shocks, people in developing countries are more vulnerable, especially when the price of consumer goods and services is impacted…

 Bitcoin fixes this, with its capped supply of 21 million.
 And developed countries – and/or their people – are noticing. “

 Lastly, Höptner says the decision to adopt BTC as legal tender ultimately rests with political leaders and that El Salvador’s “leap of faith” has made it easier for them to take the plunge.

 “On a macro level, those who will make the decision to make Bitcoin legal tender will be politicians or rulers.
 Bitcoin is many things – a technology, a store of value, and a means of payment.

 It’s also a cultural touchstone and, at its core, an expression of the user’s lack of faith in the global financial system as presently constructed…

-What El Salvador did is take the first leap of faith, making similar moves by other countries much easier to consider.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+What El Salvador did is take the first leap of faith, making similar moves by other countries much easier to consider.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram